msveshnikov/rubik-cube-autocode/README.md

 - Three.js for 3D cube rendering
 - Vite for build tooling
 - CSS modules for styling
+- Context API for state management
 - Local storage for progress saving
+- i18n for localization

 ## Planned Features